PdCure.org

 Mercury Chelation Does Not Work:

-Current chelator compounds are either ineffective at removing mercury from the body or they are ineffective at maintaining a bond with mercury resulting in the release of mercury allowing it to relocate to sensitive areas of the body such as the brain.
+Current chelator compounds are either ineffective at removing mercury from the body or they are ineffective at maintaining a bond with mercury resulting in the release of mercury.
+When a chelator drops mercury before being excreted, it allows mercury to relocate to sensitive areas of the body such as the brain.
 A study by H. V. Aposhtian et al., found that current chelators (DMPS, DMSA, glutathione (GSH) and lipoic acid), alone or in combination, do not decrease the brain burden of mercury.

 References: